 3. The DCSF sends Ndcsf_EventExposure_Notify to the DC AS.
-This step is to notify the DC AS that an application data channel establishment request is received.
+This step is to notify the DC AS that an application data channel establishment request is received and send the MF-side MDC2 point.
 The DCSF needs to indicates that it is requesting an MDC2 endpoint address from the DC AS side.

-If the event ID is application data channel establishment request, then the DCSF will expect the Ndcsf_MediaControl_MediaInstruction from the DC AS.
+If the Event ID is application data channel establishment request, then the DCSF will expect the Ndcsf_MediaControl_MediaInstruction from the DC AS.

 4. The DC AS sends 200 OK indicating it receives the notification.

 5. The DC AS sends Ndcsf_MediaControl_MediaInstruction to the DCSF to inform the MDC2 endpoint of the DC AS.
+Optionally, DC AS may send AR media instruction and avatar media instruction in the message if required.

 6. The DCSF sends 200 OK.